joezuntz/cosmosis-doc/intro/installation.rst

     chmod +x Miniforge3.sh
     ./Miniforge3.sh -b -p ./env
     source ./env/bin/activate
-    conda install -y python=3.9 cosmosis cosmosis-build-standard-library
+    conda install -y cosmosis cosmosis-build-standard-library "numpy<1.24"
     source cosmosis-configure
     cosmosis-build-standard-library main

 This will make a new directory cosmosis-standard-library with the cosmology packages in.
 Explore that directory to start using CosmoSIS.
+(The latest version of numpy breaks fast-pt, which is a comosis dependency).

 Whenever you start a fresh terminal shell you need to run these commands to get set up again::